 I remember when I was furiously googling phrases like, “How do I find myself?” and “What are the steps I need to take for self discovery?”.
 All the advice I read was empty inspiration that left me feeling less unsure than when I originally clicked.

 So in this post, I hope you feel differently than I had!

-In this episode of Imperfection with Intention, you’ll learn the 7 steps to self discovery so you don’t have another case of self-identity crisis.
+In this episode of the Monica Chats podcast, you’ll learn the 7 steps to self-discovery so you don’t have another case of self-identity crisis.
 I wanted to make sure this was very tangible and actionable for you.
 I truly believe that if you want something in your life, you’ve got to take real action to make it so.

 So after the end of each step to self discovery, you’ll find an ACTION ITEM to help you bring these steps to life.